DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 Granodiorite is fine to coarse grained, locally containing orthopyroxene (opdalite).
 It is homogeneous, beige to grey in fresh exposure and beige-brown to pink in altered patina.
 It is foliated and contains quartz in large zones, K-feldspar and fractured plagioclase filled with white mica.
 Granodiorite also contains biotite, hornblende, magnetite and accessory zircon and apatite.

-Jotunite and gabbronorite represent minor proportions of this suite.
+Jotunite and gabbronorite represent minor phases of this suite.
 Jotunite (hypersthene monzodiorite) is brownish in fresh exposure and grey-brown in altered surface.
 It is medium grained and foliated.
 Jotunite is composed of plagioclase, K-feldspar, quartz, orthopyroxene, clinopyroxene, biotite and accessory phases such as apatite and opaque minerals.
 Ferromagnesian minerals are either in clusters or disseminated throughout the rock.

 Gabbronorite is coarse grained and magnetic.
 It contains pyroxene, hornblende and biotite in lesser amounts.
 Gabbronorite is locally migmatitic, which allows it to be differentiated from the Claire Gabbronorite.